Modifying Barrel Stove Kits

 Barrel stove kits can be improved upon with some fairly simple adaptations.
 First consider some of the features of these stoves that are distinct from other types of wood stove.

-You might like to consider adapting your barrel stove kits to alter some of these characteristics
+You might like to consider adapting your barrel stove kits to alter some of these characteristics.

-Thermal mass is relatively easy to add to your homemade wood stove - all you really need is a big pile of rocks, concrete or sand to absorb the heat from your hot burn and release it over a few hours afterward.
-Thermal mass will keep the chill off the night air once your stove has gone out for the evening.
+Thermal mass is relatively easy to add to your homemade wood stove - all you really need is a big pile of rocks, concrete or sand to absorb the heat from your hot burn and release it over a few hours afterwards Thermal mass will keep the chill off the night air once your stove has gone out for the evening.

 This option should be very effective.
 Build a frame around your stove out of concrete blocks and pile heavy stones above and around the stove.
 The concrete framework helps stabilise the barrel stove and support the rocks above. because the rocks are loosely stacked air circulates between the stones so the entire thermal mass gets warmed by the fire.